5 HR Analytics Examples and Real-World Use Cases

 Time to fill.
 The time to fill (or to hire) is an excellent measure of how well your talent acquisition program works.
 The more time you need to fill a position, the more resources you waste, and the more ineffective your recruitment program is.

 Employee turnover rates.
-This metric assesses the success of your retention strategies.
-It is especially valuable when using predictive HR analytics.
+This metric assesses the success of your retention strategies and works wonders together with predictive HR analytics.
 It helps you analyze the correctness of your forecasts and adjust your processes accordingly.

 Promotion and internal mobility rates.
 Track the rates of vertical and lateral movements within the company.
 The higher the number, the better your succession planning and internal mobility strategies.
 When employees can be promoted to new positions, it shows you have a healthy talent pipeline with plenty of development opportunities.